vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-global-perspective.md

 ### Money creation

-Global banks create money for people all over the world in many curren- cies.
-In the pre-crash years of 2004 to 2008 the _global_ bankers increased the supply of dollars _held in foreign hands_ at annual growth rates of 12–24 percent.^17 They increased the supply of dollars by making dollar denominated loans to each other, to countries – guaranteed by natural resources and future tax income streams, to global corporations and to international financial gamers.
+Global banks create money for people all over the world in many currencies.
+In the pre-crash years of 2004 to 2008 the _global_ bankers increased the supply of dollars _held in foreign hands_ at annual growth rates of 12–24 percent.<sup>17</sup> They increased the supply of dollars by making dollar denominated loans to each other, to countries – guaranteed by natural resources and future tax income streams, to global corporations and to international financial gamers.
 They blew up a global asset bubble that